New Advances in Epilepsy Diagnosis and Treatment

 - Fellowship-trained, board-certified neurosurgeon who is an expert in the surgical management of medically refractory epilepsy as well as functional mapping and resection of intrinsic brain tumors.

-- Serves as Chief of the Epilepsy Surgery Program at the Mischer Neuroscience Institute at Memorial Hermann Hospital-Texas Medical Center and Assistant Professor of Neurosurgery at UTHealth Medical School.
+- Serves as Chief of the Epilepsy Surgery Program at the Mischer Neuroscience Institute at Memorial Hermann Hospital-Texas Medical Center and Professor of Neurosurgery at UTHealth Medical School.

 - He has co-authored many studies, which have been published in top scientific journals, and is a member of the Texas Medical Association, American Association of Neurological Surgeons, Organization of Human Brain Mapping, Society for Neuroscience and the American Epilepsy Society.
 He has been an invited speaker at numerous national and international conferences and also directs an active research effort.